LiliaVasileva/Crypto/cheatSheet.md

 10. Register user
 * validate repeat password
 * check if user exists
-* use  bcrypt to hassh password
+* use  bcrypt to hash password
 11. Login user
 * check if user exists;
 * check if password is valid
 12. Generate  jwt token
-* OPTINAL: use  util.promisify to use async
+* OPTIONAL: use  util.promisify to use async
 * generate token with payload and Secret
 * add token to cookie
 13. Add authentication middleware